 Research has found that 19% of household food waste is fresh produce, like fruit and vegetables.
 Furthermore, two thirds of bagged salad gets thrown away.
 This means that not only is the food itself a waste, but all the time, energy and water that went into growing the salad is an additional waste.
 It’s for this reason that we ran our New Leaf project, to help north London residents reduce salad food waste and save money.
 The project included:

-- Surplus Salad Feast: This took place on Wood Green High Road in Haringey on 30 July.
+- Surplus Salad Feast: This took place on Wood Green High Road in Haringey.
 We prepared a range of delicious salads and offered free portions to passersby.
 We also provided information and tips to help attendees reduce food and save money.
 In addition, there were activities for children, advice about growing your own salad and about composting.

 - Cookery sessions: Cookery classes were held in each north London borough, focusing on salad and seasonal foods.
 They taught attendees a range of techniques to help them transform simple, fresh ingredients into tasty meals.